simon-ess/training-vm/doc/creating-vm-using-vagrant.md

 You can login with username `epics-dev`, no password.

-Before publishing an OVA file, adjust CPUs to a more friendly value for the end user's host machine and shrink the disk image (see below).
+Before publishing an OVA file, adjust CPUs to a more friendly value for the end user's host machine.

 ## Add the Training Specific Content: Bootstrap and Update